Kiyo921/MoneyCashboard_project/README.md

 - PostgreSQL

 ## TO DO
-- Draw a pie chart for the total expenditures using JavaScript
+- Enable to draw a pie chart for the total expenditures using JavaScript
+- Hashing user's password
+- Enable to prevent duplication in the database